-Students can choose to complete a film studies major or minor in the field through the English Department.
-Many students double major in Film Studies and another area, while a minor allows the student to major in another area, but still take an organized and officially recognized sequence of film studies classes.
+Students can choose to complete a Film and Media Studies major or minor.
+Many students double major in Film and Media Studies and another area, while a minor allows the student to major in another area, but still take an organized and officially recognized sequence of film classes.

-The major in film studies prepares students for graduate training in cinema or for such film-related careers as television and film production, arts administration, film journalism, film curatorial work, film library work, film distribution, teaching film, and film production.
-Production classes are held at Pittsburgh Filmmakers.
+The major in Film and Media Studies prepares students for graduate training in cinema or for such film-related careers as television and film production, arts administration, film journalism, film curatorial work, film library work, film distribution, teaching film, and film production.